Risks related to our organization, structure and operation

 If we are unable to use tax loss carryforwards to reduce future taxable income or benefit from favorable tax legislation, our business, results of operations and financial condition may be adversely affected.
 We may incur unexpected tax charges, including penalties, due to the failure of tax planning or due to the challenge by tax authorities on the basis of transfer pricing.
 Any changes to Belgian and international taxation legislation or the interpretation of such legislation by tax authorities may influence our activities, financial situation and results.
 Such potential changes and their impact are monitored carefully by management and its advisors.

-We annually establish a detailed budget that is submitted to the Board of Directors for review and approval.
-Our performance compared to the budget is continuously monitored by our Executive Committee and is discussed with the Board at least once per quarter.
+We annually establish a detailed budget that is submitted to the board of directors for review and approval.
+Our performance compared to the budget is continuously monitored by our executive committee and is discussed with the board of directors at least once per quarter.
 For the establishment of our financial information, we have processes and methods in place that enable the preparation of consolidated financial statements for our annual and quarterly reporting.
 Our management reporting systems – which include an advanced integrated ERP system – secure the generation of consistent financial and operational information, allowing management to follow-up our performance on a daily basis.